 Trek from Langtang Village to Kyanjin Gompa.

-Today is a short walk to allow for acclimatization The trail leads us to a tiny village with stone-built houses.
+Today is a short walk to allow for acclimatization.
+The trail leads us to a tiny village called Sindum and Yamphu filled with stone-built houses.
 Climb up to a Chorten past a huge mani stone walls.
+After crossing the Laja Khola, you climb the glacial moraine to a viewpoint from where Kyanjin Gompa and the dramatic icefall flowing from Langtang Lirung and Kinshung are visible.
 We have the chance to taste cheese and curd made from yak milk, a local specialty – there is a famous local cheese factory.
 This beautiful valley is in the lap of the Langtang Lirung and is a good place to explore the local culture which is remarkably similar to Tibetan culture.

 Trek from Kyanjin Gompa to Lama Hotel.